All Episodes

 Of course.

-So Paul, uh, we we talked about it before, but I'd love for you to share uh with with with the millions listening right now, as far as cocaine found in the White House, this should be a pretty easy investigation to wrap up, shouldn't it?
+As far as cocaine found in the White House, this should be a pretty easy investigation to wrap up, shouldn't it?

-I mean, you certainly theoretically it should be.
+I mean, certainly theoretically, it should be.

-So, you know, interestingly, the narrative has been changing as this story has broken, and it gets uh a little bit more distant from White House personnel each time.
+So, you know, interestingly, the narrative has been changing as this story has broken, and it gets a little bit more distant from White House personnel each time.

-First we were told it's the library, which would be in the East Wing, which would really narrow down who has access.
+First, we were told it's the library, which would be in the East Wing, which would really narrow down who has access.

-Then it became a work area, and then they seem to have decided, okay, that might be a little too narrow and maybe too incriminating for somebody, and so now it is a heavily trafficked area that both the public and White House personnel have access to.
+Then it became a work area, and then they seem to have decided, okay, that might be a little too narrow and maybe too incriminating for somebody.

 Now, taking them at their word, let's say that's true.

-Any place that has public access, then, almost by definition, is going to have to have video cameras.
+Any place that has public access then, almost by definition, is going to have to have video cameras.

 It's just common sense.